 Quality Improvement Funds

 The Quality Improvement Funds grant program is provided by the Illinois Department of Human Services (IDHS) to support continued quality improvement for child care programs.
-The Quality Improvement Funds are designed to assist child care programs in working towards/maintaining an ExceleRate IL Circle of Quality.
-All programs listed on the West Central Child Care Connection database are eligible to apply.
+Quality Improvement Funds are designed to assist child care programs in working towards/maintaining an ExceleRate™ Illinois Circle of Quality.